jess-n-chen/jc-cu-c14-tech-blog/README.md

 ## General Information

-This repository contains my code for an e-commerce website backend to manage category, product and tag data using API endpoints.
-The endpoints can be used to get, create, update and delete data.
+This repository contains my CMS-style blog site that allows end users (specifically developers) to publish their blog posts and comment on other developers' posts.
+Users will be required to login or create an account in order to create

 ## Project Requirements